The Early Years

 After completing my Ph.D.
 I moved to the midlands and started to climb more regularly inside due to access to a good climbing wall.
 Using a laser pointer to direct me to the appropriate holds helped me to climb inside.
 I still go on many climbing trips with my friends from university.
 In April 2017, I went on a month-long self-organised expedition to Greenland.
 This was my most ambitious trip yet, camping in temperatures below -20°C and claiming the first ascents of two previously unclimbed mountains, which I believe is a first for a blind climber!
 My sight continues to deteriorate and at the time of writing I have very little vision left.
 This means that I can see a few light blurs but I cannot see my hand when I wave it in front of my face.

 I was made aware of the BMC paraclimbing series and I competed in a number of competitions in 2017/18 and must have given a good account of myself…as I was selected for the GB team!

 Following my selection, I have been training hard…

 The category I am in requires me to wear a blindfold for competitions and it didn’t take too long to get used to this.
 I train all the time with a blindfold on now and to be honest, it makes little difference!
 Just a little darker and the fact I have to have something across my eyes.
 I am more determined than ever…

-I do still love Trad climbing too and any opportunity I have to get outside… I like to head to the gritsone.
-All this training means my Trad climbing has knocked up a notch too, there’s so much more I can now climb outside!
+I do still love Trad climbing too and any opportunity I have to get outside… I like to head to the gritstone.
+All this training means my Trad climbing has gone up a notch too, there’s so much more I can now climb outside!